lavacraft239/Bugcoin/README.md

 # Viewing Your Bugcoins

-## Your mined blocks are saved in a hidden file called .bugcoin in your home directory:
+## Youmined blocks are saved in a hidden file called .bugcoin in your home directory:

 ```bash
 /data/data/com.termux/files/home/bugcoin/.bugcoin